The Public Spaces Protection Order Control of Dogs 2020 came into force on 20 October 2020 and is in place to enforce responsible dog ownership.

 Dogs must be kept on a lead in the following areas at all times:

-Dogs must be kept on a lead on all Council owned/managed sports pitches within the marked pitch/playing area.
+In addition to the specific areas, dogs must be kept on a lead on all Council owned/managed sports pitches within the marked pitch/playing area.
 Details of these pitches can be found on the map.

 5. When will an authorised officer ask you to put your dog on a lead?